KPIs. Metrics. Reporting.

 - Very customizable dashboards, changes allowed in each aspect of the same.
 You can decide the size of your visualization (called klips), the background color of your dashboard and much more

 - There can be multiple dashboards with sharing and collaboration features built in

-- Global filters are allowed, multiple data sources can be used at any point of time.
+- Global filters are allowed, multiple data sources can be used at any point in time.
 Multiple klips can be interconnected.
-This is a big point as it can allow you to design your page as you really want
+This is a big point as it can allow you to design your page as you really want with dynamic features.

-- It has the support of 400+ connectors again and new connectors can be swiftly added due to their API integrations enabled and customizable data source infrastructure already setup at their end.
+- It has the support of 500+ connectors again and new connectors can be swiftly added due to their API integrations enabled and customizable data source infrastructure already setup at their end.
+(REST APIs, XML etc)

 - Each data source has inbuilt reports and you can connect them directly.
 Along with this, for each data source, you can create customized queries (using API GET queries & parameters) to pull whatever data you would want.